Mapo Tofu

 - Over high heat, fry ground pork in 2 tbsp neutral oil, or until the water has evaporated from the meat and fat is rendered and slightly crispy, about 3-4 minutes.
 Add in doubanjiang, garlic, and ginger – continue cooking until aromatics have softened, chili bean paste has cooked through, and oils have been extracted, about 2-3 minutes.

-- To your pork, add chili oil, chicken stock, toasted sichuan peppercorn, dark soy, shaoxing wine, sugar, and msg.
+- To the pork, add chili oil, chicken stock, toasted sichuan peppercorn, dark soy, shaoxing wine, sugar, and msg.
 Stir to combine.

 - Add back your tofu and simmer for 5 minutes over medium heat.